cordejs/corde/e2e/README.md

 yarn e2e
 ```

-Repeting, this is a slower testing process, to testing only what you want run:
+Repeating, this is a slower testing process, to testing only what you want run:

 ```shell
 yarn jest ./e2e/toReturn --config=./e2e/jest.config.ts